Hexilee/async-io-demo/README.en.md

 2019 is approaching.
 The rust team keeps their promise about asynchronous IO: `async` is introduced as keywords, `Pin, Future, Poll` and `await!` is introduced into standard library.

-I have never used rust for asynchronous IO programming before, so I almost know nothing about it.
+I have never used rust for asynchronous IO programming earlier, so I almost know nothing about it.
 However, I would use it for a project recently but couldn't find many documents that are remarkably helpful for newbie of rust asynchronous programming.

 Eventually, I wrote several demo and implemented simple asynchronous IO based on `mio` and `coroutine` with the help of both of this blog ([Tokio internals: Understanding Rust's asynchronous I/O framework from the bottom up](https://cafbit.com/post/tokio_internals/)) and source code of "new tokio" [romio](https://github.com/withoutboats/romio) .